1. SKIN & SOFT TISSUE INFECTIONS

 Gram stain of pus shows gram-positive cocci in clusters; cultures usually positive.

-Approximately one-quarter of people are asymptomatic nasal carriers of S aureus, which is spread by direct contact.
+About one-quarter of people are asymptomatic nasal carriers of S aureus, which is spread by direct contact.
 Carriage often precedes infection, which occurs as a consequence of disruption of the cutaneous barrier or impairment of host defenses.
-S aureus tends to cause more purulent skin infections than streptococci, and abscess formation is common.
+S aureus tends to cause more purulent skin infections than streptococci; abscess formation is common.
 The prevalence of methicillin-resistant strains in many communities is high and should influence antibiotic choices when antimicrobial therapy is needed.

-S aureus skin infections may begin around one or more hair follicles, causing folliculitis; may become localized to form boils (or furuncles); or may spread to adjacent skin and deeper subcutaneous tissue (ie, a carbuncle) (Figure 33–2).
-Deep abscesses involving muscle or fascia may occur, often in association with a deep wound or other inoculation or injection.
+S aureus skin infections may begin around one or more hair follicles, causing folliculitis; may become localized to form boils (or furuncles [eFigure 33–6]); or may spread to adjacent skin and deeper subcutaneous tissue (ie, a carbuncle).
+Deep abscesses involving muscle or fascia may occur, often in association with a deep wound or other inoculation or injection (Figure 33–2)(eFigure 33–7).
 Necrotizing fasciitis, a rare form of S aureus skin and soft tissues infection, has been reported with community strains of methicillin-resistant S aureus.

-Methicillin-resistant Staphylococcus aureus (MRSA) abscess of the neck.
-(From Edward Wright, MD; reproduced, with permission, from Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley H, Tysinger J. The Color Atlas of Family Medicine.
-McGraw-Hill, 2009.)
+Methicillin-resistant Staphylococcus aureus (MRSA) abscess on the back of the neck.
+(Reproduced with permission from Richard P. Usatine, MD, in Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley HS.
+The Color Atlas and Synopsis of Family Medicine, 3rd ed.
+McGraw-Hill, 2019.)

 Cultures of the wound or abscess material will almost always yield the organism.
 In patients with systemic signs of infection, blood cultures should be obtained because of potential bacteremia, endocarditis, osteomyelitis, or metastatic seeding of other sites.
-Patients who are bacteremic should have blood cultures taken early during therapy to exclude persistent bacteremia, an indicator of severe or complicated infection.
+Patients who are bacteremic should have blood cultures repeated every 24–28 hours during therapy to exclude persistent bacteremia, an indicator of severe or complicated infection.